rerun-io/rerun/examples/rust/extend_viewer_ui/README.md

 ## Testing it
 Start it with `cargo run -p extend_viewer_ui`.

-The put some data into it with: `cargo run -p minimal_options -- --connect`
+Then put some data into it with: `cargo run -p minimal_options -- --connect`